-- Inconsistent enrollment: An episode is excluded if there are gaps in the plan coverage of the patient during the episode window. - Third-party liability: An episode is excluded if third-party liability payments are present on any claim (included or not included) during the episode window. - Dual eligibility: An episode is excluded if a patient has dual coverage by Medicaid and Medicare at any time during the episode window. - FQHC/RHC: An episode for which the quarterback is an FQHC or RHC is excluded. - No PAP ID: An episode is excluded if it cannot be associated with a corresponding PAP ID. - Incomplete episodes: An episode is excluded if either: - The triggering professional claim spend is less than or equal to 0. - It is within the bottom 2.5% of all episodes with the lowest non-risk-adjusted episode spend (not the risk-adjusted episode spend), without taking into account episodes where the triggering professional claim spend is less than or equal to ( $\leq$ ) 0.
-This threshold will be finalized at the same time as the gain and risk sharing threshold. - Overlapping episodes: An episode may be excluded if its included spend overlaps with another episode during their episode windows where the same Principal Accountable Provider is serving the same patient.
+- Third-party liability: An episode is excluded if third-party liability payments are present on any claim (included or not included) during the episode window. - Dual eligibility: An episode is excluded if a patient has dual coverage by Medicaid and Medicare at any time during the episode window. - FQHC/RHC: An episode for which the quarterback is an FQHC or RHC is excluded.

+- No PAP ID: An episode is excluded if it cannot be associated with a corresponding PAP ID. - Incomplete episodes: An episode is excluded if either: - The triggering professional claim spend is less than or equal to 0. - It is within the bottom 2.5% of all episodes with the lowest non-risk-adjusted episode spend (not the risk-adjusted episode spend), without taking into account episodes where the triggering professional claim spend is less than or equal to (\leq) 0.
+This threshold will be finalized at the same time as the gain and risk sharing threshold.

+- No associated facility claim: An episode is excluded if the triggering professional delivery claim has no associated facility claim, based on criteria specified in Section 4.1.2.

+- Overlapping episodes: An episode may be excluded if its included spend overlaps with another episode during their episode windows where the same Principal Accountable Provider is serving the same patient.
 The exclusion rule follows a set of conditions outlined in detail in Section 4.6.

-■ Clinical exclusions
+- Clinical exclusions

 - Different care pathway: An episode is excluded if the patient has one or more conditions that would lead to a different care pathway.
 Codes that indicate a different care pathway are searched for on inpatient, outpatient, and professional claims during a specified length of time, as detailed in the configuration file.
-For the asthma acute exacerbation episode, some examples of conditions that would lead to a different care pathway include:
+For the perinatal episode, some examples of conditions that would lead to a different care pathway include:

 - COVID-19

 - Department of Children's Services (DCS) custody

-- Cancer under active management (active cancer)
+- Active cancer management

-- Coma
+- Blood clotting disorders such as hemophilia

-- Cystic fibrosis
+- HIV

-- End stage renal disease (ESRD)

-- Multiple sclerosis
+- Multiple Sclerosis

-- Organ transplant

-- Parkinson's
+- Three or more gestations